TRANSPORT FACTS & FIGURES

 Source: PRIMES-TREMOVE transport model [2 MB] (Appendix 5 of the Impact Assessment accompanying the White Paper, SEC(2011) 358).

-Please find all facts & figures at:
+Please find more information on all facts & figures at:

 More about the portal